ddamianus/Atom-transcoder/README.md

 Most important question is, why i put another element into stream chain.
 SRT is answer.
 There is tons of comparation between RTMP and SRT on internet or youtube.
 This solution give you stability from cameras like GoPro, Dji Pocket 2 and another who have RTMP stream option. (anybody who have experience with stream from GoPro know the pain if stream fall :D )

-**WARNING** Im not programmer, im only enthusiastic into stream and technologies.
+⚠**WARNING**⚠ Im not programmer, im only enthusiastic into stream and technologies.
 So if you have ideas to better solution, share it!

 Basic idea is simple to transcode RTMP stream to SRT, bebause most desk boards not have enouth power to transcode A/V stream it self.
 So we change only stream protocol and give camera stable RTMP server in any situation not depend on mobile connection.
 This cheap solution not have option to solve bonding and another things.